Some concerns with Steam Greenlight

 A quick summary of my concerns:

-- The main problem with Steam, from the perspective of indie developers, is that it’s very hard to get on the service if your game isn’t very high profile — with IGF awards, reviews in mainstream press, and such.
-I don’t see how Greenlight is going to change that.
+- From the perspective of indie developers, the main problem with Steam is that it’s very hard to get on the service if you don’t have a very high profile game with IGF awards, reviews in mainstream press, established fanbase, etc. I don’t see how Greenlight is going to change that.

-- Imagine all that “Please, vote for my game on Steam!” spam everywhere.
-It’s annoying even now with the Kickstarter posts on reddit and forums.
-I don’t like that being indie slowly turns into being a glorified beggar.
+- Imagine all those “Please, upvote my game on Steam!” spam posts everywhere.
+It’s annoying even now with the abundance of Kickstarter adds on reddit and forums.
+I don’t like the fact that indie slowly turns into being a glorified beggar.

 - What about niche games?
 Can they compete with mass-market stuff?
 Won’t it turn into another AppStore/casual portal?
 After a twitter chat with Gareth Fouche (a fellow indie dev), we came to a conclusion that games are probably going to compete only for slots in their own weight category (Valve claims something similar), but I still have my doubts.

 - It’s going to be a lot like Kickstarter, with all the good and bad that comes with it.
-Popularity and track record is going to trump project quality.
-On one hand, it’s okay and nothing new, especially from Valve’s business perspective.
+Popularity, track record, and virality are going to trump quality.
+On one hand, it’s nothing new or bad, especially from Valve’s business perspective.
 On the other — what about brilliant newcomers?
 Can they stand a chance without an established fanbase?

-- No seriously, those “vote for my game plz!!!” posts are going to be annoying as hell.
-And, worst of all, I’ll have to make my own too.
+- No seriously, those “vote for my zombie game plz!!!” posts are going to be annoying as hell.
+And, worst of all, I’ll have to make my own as well.

-Of course, at this point it’s just some empty predictions, perhaps dictated by the fear of change.
+Of course, at this point these are just some empty predictions, perhaps dictated by the fear of change.
 It remains to be seen how it’s going to fare in reality.